Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 structures in a completely different way, gaining much and losing much too.
 We've all been living in a world where the sequential computation was the de-facto standard.
-And in this world, in real life, immutability may not be worth it.
+And probably in the past immutability was not worth it.
 For a single core computer, immutability has too much overhead.
 You must carefully control the state, pay close attention to reusing and copying in order to be efficient.
-In this world
+In this case
 the performance impact that some of the immutable data structures incur can be too significant.